Top ten activities for developing and improving your child’s speech and language skills

 The environment in which your child learns also has an impact on how they learn.
 Try and reduce distractions and background noise – TURN OFF THE TV!!

-A busy household with lots of children will be noisy, but has benefits because the young child will be getting to play with others which is itself will be beneficial.
-However, sometimes you cannot beat some adult input and if you get half an hour to have some one-to-one quality time with your young child then make the most of it.
+A busy household with lots of children will be noisy, but allows lots of play opportunities for the young child.
+However, sometimes you cannot beat some adult time, and if you get half an hour to have some one-to-one quality time with your young child then make the most of it.

-To find out more about ways to encourage speech and language skills during play and everyday activities go to the Normal Development category of our Downloads Section, and you can get access to more resources by becoming a member.
+To find out more about ways to encourage speech and language skills during play and everyday activities go to the Child Development Section of the Resource Centre.

 Games & Play

 Toys are fun and great for involving your child.
-The type of toys that are beneficial to your children will obviously be associated with their age, but even with the simplest toys you can create fun activities and provide lots of situations for learning and developing speech and language.
+Even with the simplest toys you can create fun activities and provide lots of situations for learning and developing speech and language.
 Imagine building a tower with wooden blocks – a simple game, but with loads of opportunities:

 Building a tower

-Speech and Language opportunities – adjectives (higher, up), verbs (fall down, build), prepositions (on-top), nouns (colours, numbers)
+Speech and Language opportunities: adjectives (higher, up), verbs (fall down, build), preposition (on-top), nouns (colours, numbers)

 Here we can see even a simple game with wooden blocks involves all sorts of language and play skills.

 Books are great for having a shared focus and for learning new words.
 Books can also play a key part in developing early speech and literacy skills.
 There are many ways to use books and the pictures to focus on language.
 You can focus on books with symbolic sounds for early speech or storybooks to focus on language.
 Books are a great way to work on lots of skills and children love them.
 Look at the books together, name the pictures, ask questions, and talk about the story.